-There’s something powerful about that first thousand dollars you decide to invest.
-It might not seem like much on the surface—but it’s not about the amount.
-It’s about the mindset.
+There's something powerful about that first thousand dollars you decide to invest.
+It might not seem like much on the surface, but it's not about the amount.
+It's about the mindset.

-If you’re in your 20s or 30s, just starting out, and you’ve managed to set aside your first $1,000—well, first of all, congrats.
+If you're in your 20s or 30s, just starting out, and you've managed to set aside your first $1,000, well, first of all, congrats.
 That alone sets you apart.
 Now comes the bigger question: what should you do with it?

 So what does that mean?
 It means this market is ripe with opportunity.
 And if you know how to look for it, that $1,000 could become your first real stepping stone toward building long-term wealth.